 - Only U.S. citizens and permanent residents may apply for funds administered by the UC Berkeley Financial Aid Office.

 In late April or May, the UC Berkeley Financial Aid Office will notify you about your award including information on disbursement of awards, how to make changes or appeals, and other options.
 You may also be asked to submit additional documents.

 Questions?
 Consult the Graduate Award Guide on the UC Berkeley Financial Aid website.

 When it comes to financing your degree, one option is to ask your employer for assistance.
-While your employer may be willing to support you, many companies don’t have a formal policy for tuition reimbursement, or if they do, it may be vague or not well communicated.
+While your employer may be willing to support you, many companies don’t have a formal policy for reimbursement, or if they do, it may be vague or not well communicated.

 However, many students can and do receive financial assistance from employers.

 Look for any existing information on reimbursement at your company—but don’t give up if you don’t find a formal policy.
 Your company may offer financial compensation for professional development or training, and that may include Berkeley Public Health’s Online Program.